CKiilu/android-notes/bucky.md

 Call the method in the array within the main method to add 5 to each element within array y using: methodName(y);

+###VIDEO 33: MULTIDIMENSIONAL ARRAYS

+These are arrays which contain more than a single array within them.
+They are use to create tables and store coordinates.

+For example: int array[][]={{1,2,3,4,5}{6,7,8,9,0}}

+To call elements use array index and element index while remembering that indexes start from 0.